madebits/madebits.github.io/r/cpp-mfc-pocketpc-explorer.md

 <!--- tags: cpp wince mfc -->

 Process Explorer for PocketPC and WindowsCE is a tool based on *toolhelp.dll* that reports various data about processed running on the device.
-Process Explorer has been mentioned also in [book](r/cpp-mfc-pocketpc-explorer/book.png).
+Process Explorer has been mentioned also in a [book](r/cpp-mfc-pocketpc-explorer/book.png).

 ![](r/cpp-mfc-pocketpc-explorer/CEZoom2.gif)